saffronner/pygame-labbing/README.md

 # pygame-labbing

-I'm taking a summer to improve how I code in Python.
+I'm taking a summer to improve how I code in Python by working on pygame.

 Some topics I'm planning on working on are: